THEVAPERSGUIDE

 • Keep bottles sealed - Prevents spills and degradation

-• Check expiration dates - Old liquid may taste bad
+• Check expiration dates - Old liquid may taste off

-• Don't drink e-liquid - Medical emergency if ingested
+• Don't drink e-liquid - It's a medical emergency if ingested

 General